serega25511/kiwimp_alyx/README.md

     - Output from VScript is proxied through this mod and sent as input using console commands.
     - Examples of commands include ``ent_setpos``, ``ent_setang``, ``ent_fire``, etc.
 - The output is a seamless and smooth networking environment.
-    - The heads and hands of players will displa for everyone.
+    - The heads and hands of players will display for everyone.
-    - You would be able to chat with other players and see their chat messages.
+    - Triggering events and moving props will do the same for everyone else.
-    - You can also damage other players and see their health.
+    - You can also damage other players if enabled, alongside seeing their health.

 ## How do I get started?
 First, you'll need to install some prerequisite software, assuming you already have Half-Life: Alyx installed: